 When you travel to Antarctica, cold weather is expected, but you might actually be surprised how pleasant it can be.
 Though Antarctica holds the record for the lowest temperature ever recorded on Earth, -129F, during the summer months when expedition cruising takes place (November-March) the winds abate considerably and the weather is surprisingly comfortable, averaging between 20 and 50F.
 Add to that 18-24 hours of sunlight, and you’ll see why extensive exploration by small ship cruise is possible here.

 Keep in mind though that Antarctica is the world’s coldest, windiest and driest continent.
 So you must be prepared to protect yourself from the wind, and to moisturize and hydrate to compensate for the dry air.
 In Ushuaia, Argentina, where most Antarctica travelers embark and disembark, summer temperatures average 40F for the low and 60F for the high.
+Learn more about the Antarctica climate, and the best time to go to Antarctica depending on your interests.

 Getting to Your Antarctic Cruise/Ushuaia